angcostaneto/ideal-invest/README.md

 # Ideal Backend Desafio

+## This project use auto-migrate database when run in dev mode

 ## .env file

 Is necessary to put informations into `.env` file, this file contains the information for configuration of project